jsgoupil/quickbooks-sync/README.md

 9. OnException - Called if any of your steps throw an exception.
 It would be a great time to log this exception for future debugging.
 10. ProcessClientInformation - Called when the WebConnector first connect to the service.
 It contains the information about the QuickBooks database.
 11. GetOptions - Returns QbXml options.
 Used for TimeZone bug.
 See below.
+12. GetCompanyFile - Indicates which company file to use on the client.
+By default, it uses the one currently opened.

 ### Step 3.
 Register your Step Manager with the ASMX ###
 The registration allows you to create a StepManager with any dependencies that you would like.
 Here is an example: